Why Does Your Wheel And Tire Size Matter?

 If you decide to perform our Overload Spring Modification, we suggest driving easy because you will get more travel out of the stock leaf pack.
 Try not to bottom out the suspension because it will most likely rub on the forward portion of the fender well opening.

-To reach your full suspension potential and not fear bottoming i.e. tire rub, while driving it’s definitely time to upgrade your leaf springs to our Long Travel Leaf setup so as to move the rear axle back a bit and have the spring rate that’ll allow you to drive your rig aggressively.
+To reach your full suspension potential and not fear bottoming i.e. tire rub, while driving it’s definitely time to upgrade your leaf springs to our Long Travel Leaf setup so as to move the rear axle back a bit and have the spring rate that’ll allow you to drive more aggressively.

 The 2010 - 2013 Dodge Ram Versus 3rd Gen Models: Rear Suspension

 All leaf configurations for the 2010 - 2013 Dodge Ram will clear a 37 inch tire diameter because compared to the 3rd generation truck it has a slightly larger fender well opening.
 Even with our Overload Leaf Modification, rubbing on the fender well edge will not be an issue.
-Bottoming out should not be a concern for this generation of trucks so drive it like you wish.
+Bottoming out should not be a concern for this generation of trucks so drive it as you wish.

 The 2013+ 3500 and 2014+ 2500 models have received the same fender well opening treatment from the factory and will allow a 37 inch tire size without any issues.